yugabyte/yugabyte-db/docs/content/preview/contribute/docs/syntax-diagrams.md

 To add a new syntax rule or modify an existing one, edit the [_diagram definition file_](#diagram-definition-file).

-{{<note title="Note">}}
 If you are developing on a local machine, you need to restart Hugo after modifying the [_diagram definition file_](#diagram-definition-file) for the changes to be reflected on the local preview.
 Note that regenerating diagrams can take upwards of a minute or more, and longer if there are errors.

 Check the syntax of your rule carefully; refer to [Caveats](#caveats) for examples of errors you can encounter.
-{{</note>}}

-### Add and modify syntax diagrams displayed on a page
+### Specify syntax diagrams to be displayed on a page

-To add a syntax diagram to a page, use the `ebnf` shortcode and specify each [_syntax rule_](#syntax-rule) that you want included as a separate line ending with a comma.
+To specify the syntax diagrams to display on a page, use the `ebnf` shortcode and provide the rule name of each [_syntax rule_](#syntax-rule) that you want included as a separate line ending with a comma.

 For example, for [window function invocations](../../../api/ysql/exprs/window_functions/invocation-syntax-semantics#syntax), to show `select_start` and `window_clause` on the page, you would add the following syntax diagram set: